List of Star Wars: Knights of the Old Republic characters: Juhani

 Juhani, voiced by Courtenay Taylor, is a Cathar padawan who incorrectly believed she killed her master.
 She turned to the dark side and tainted the grove on Dantooine where she lived.
-Depending on which path the conversation is steered in by the player, Revan may either fight (and kill) her, or redeem her, where she joins the party to discover the location of the Star Forge and returns to the Order as a Jedi Knight.
-Juhani is the first explicitly LGBTQ character in Star Wars media.
+Juhani initially appears as an enemy, but joins the protagonist Revan if she is spared and offered a chance to redeem herself: depending on which path the conversation is steered in by the player, Revan may either fight (and kill) her, or redeem her, where she joins the party to discover the location of the Star Forge and returns to the Order as a Jedi Knight.
+Juhani is the first explicitly LGBTQ character in Star Wars media: if the player uses a female character, they have the option to romance Juhani.